yeongseon/wagtail-news/README.md

 }
 ```

-It reads `DATABASE_URL` from the environment.
-Make sure the variable is set properly in App Service.

-If not set, Django may fall back to using the local `sqlite3` database, which is **not recommended in production**.
+Make sure the `DATABASE_URL` variable is set in your environment.
+If not, Django may fall back to using SQLite, which is **not suitable for production**.

+---

 ### ✅ 3.
 Run Production Commands